The Complete School Exit System for England — From Letter to LA Response

 Not ready for the full Blueprint?
 Download the free England Homeschool Quick-Start Checklist — a one-page overview of your legal right to home educate, the three things the school cannot legally demand from you, and the key paragraph that must appear in any deregistration letter.
 It's enough to understand your rights, and it's free.

 Your child doesn't have to go back tomorrow.
 English law is entirely on your side — the school just hasn't told you that yet.
-The Blueprint makes sure they can't pretend otherwise.
+The School Exit System makes sure they can't pretend otherwise.